fazleyazdan/Playwright-with-javascript/README.md

 * **package.json**: it is just like the pom.xml. it will contain the the info about the dependencies and libraries you added in project.

+### Understanding the creation flow of tests:
+* There are two ways we can create and run tests.
+1) write test script using codegen
+2) write test script by us

+* most of the times will be writing test script by ourselves.
+* we will create tests in 'tests' folder.
+* the extension name of the test file should be '.spec.js'

 ### Execute Tests:
 * to execute all tests run this command `npx playwright test`.
 * to execute individual test. `npx playwright test 'path of the test file'`